drjacob2/python_MHC_parser/README.md

 -mergefiles.py - final version as of 09/06 to read in nuc and gen files and merge

 -HLAtest.py - takes the alginments/gen file from the IMGTHLA database and uses pandas to count the unique values

+-DataQ&A.pptx - an attempted walk through of the gen and nuc data sets and how they need to be combined

 Jupyter notebooks are versions of importing gen file for cleaning and counting unique columns.